GoogleChrome/developer.chrome.com/site/en/blog/renderingng-architecture/index.md

 The process, thread and component structure for these tabs will look like this:

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/nZBgx5iZHvSO2ncBhCfw.jpeg",
-alt="Diagram of process for the tabs.", width="800", height="432" %}
+alt="Diagram of the process for the tabs.", width="800", height="432" %}

 Now let's walk through one example each of the four main tasks of rendering, which as you may recall are:

-1. Render contents into pixels on the screen.
+1. _Render_ contents into pixels on the screen.
-1. Animate visual effects on the contents from one state to another.
+1. _Animate_ visual effects on the contents from one state to another.
-1. Scroll in response to input.
+1. _Scroll_ in response to input.
-1. Route input efficiently to the right places so that developer scripts and other subsystems can respond.
+1. _Route_ input efficiently to the right places so that developer scripts and other subsystems can respond.

-To render the changed DOM for tab one:
+To _render_ the changed DOM for tab one:

 {% Img src="image/ZDZVuXt6QqfXtxkpXcPGfnygYjd2/PeiVVctKuse0JAwHrui2.jpeg",
 alt="", width="800", height="488" %}